-Severe allergic reactions have been reported following administration of Pfizer-BioNTech COVID-19 Vaccine during mass vaccination in another country outside of the clinical trial setting.
+Severe allergic reactions, including anaphylaxis, have been reported following administration of Pfizer-BioNTech COVID-19 Vaccine during mass vaccination outside of the clinical trial setting.
 Information pertaining to severe allergic reaction is included in the Fact Sheet for Vaccine Providers, Fact Sheet for Vaccine Recipients and the EUA Prescribing Information.

 Additional adverse reactions, some of which may be serious, may become apparent with more widespread use of the Pfizer-BioNTech COVID-19 Vaccine.

 A: Providers administering Pfizer-BioNTech COVID-19 Vaccine must report to the Vaccine Adverse Event Reporting System (VAERS) and to Pfizer the following information associated with the vaccine of which they become aware:

 - Vaccine administration errors whether or not associated with an adverse event

 - Serious adverse events (irrespective of attribution to vaccination)

 - Cases of COVID-19 that result in hospitalization or death